 - 1. Demonstrate an understanding of the historical development of the knowledge and values of the Social Work profession at the introductory level. - 2.
-Identify the values of the Social Work Profession at an introductory level. - 3.
+Identify the values of the Social Work Profession. - 3.
 Identify values of culturally competent social work at the introductory level, which promotes the strength and well-being of diverse individuals, families, groups, organizations, and communities. - 4.
-Assess lifespan development in a multicultural context, and the significance of intersections of people and their environments. - 5.
-Effectively communicate through written and oral form.
+Assess lifespan development in a multicultural context, and the significance of intersections of people and their environments.